JoyelS/Empire/README.md

 UPDATE: 27th of Feb, I have uploaded part 2 of the code, to run it just put both parts of the code together.

 UPDATE: 28TH FEB: I have started on the shop option for our game, where the player can purchase different weaponsand armoury etc

+UPDATE: 6TH MAY: Uploaded the shop option for our game, where you can buy amour, sword and potion, might alter changes, put will upload code if any changes are made